Eitams/Raman__classification/README.md

 ## Introduction

+In this project, I built a one-dimensional CNN neural network with elastic net regularization.
+The network was aimed at identifying diabetic patients based on Raman spectroscopy measurements.

-The main purpose of this project was to achieve the following objectives:
+On a personal level, the main purpose of this project was to achieve the following objectives:

 1. Enhance my PyTorch skills.
 2. Practice scalable and modular coding.